Wollaston station

 Wollaston station is a rapid transit station in Quincy, Massachusetts.
-Located in the Wollaston neighborhood, it serves the MBTA's Red Line.
+Located in the Wollaston neighborhood, it serves the Braintree branch of the MBTA's Red Line.
 It was opened in September 1971 as the second of three stations in the original South Shore Extension, replacing a mainline rail station which had been located there from 1845 to 1959.
 Wollaston station was closed from January 8, 2018, to August 16, 2019, for renovations to the station, including flood mitigation and accessibility improvements.

 History

 Old Colony Railroad

 The Old Colony Railroad opened through Quincy in November 1845.
-Several local stations were located in Quincy, including Wollaston station (also known as Wollaston Heights) at Beale Street.
+Several local stations were later added in Quincy, including Wollaston station (also known as Wollaston Heights) at Beale Street.
 In 1877, a large station with a clock tower was built on the west (inbound) side of the tracks.
 The Old Colony switched from English-style left-hand running to American-style right-hand running in 1895 after its 1893 acquisition by the New York, New Haven and Hartford Railroad; the depot was moved to the east side of the tracks in 1895.

 Passenger service on the Old Colony system declined after World War II, and the New Haven decided to abandon the line in the late 1950s.
 Emergency subsidies kept the lines open during construction of the Southeast Expressway, but all passenger service to Wollaston and the rest of the former Old Colony system was ended on June 30, 1959.